Audi A6 Allroad (2019-2022) Review

 • 55 TSI engine is thirsty and very rare

-Overall verdict on the Audi A6 Allroad
+Verdict: Is the Audi A6 Allroad a good car?

-"In this 2022 Audi A6 Allroad review we are looking at the latest in a line of large Audi estates with an off-road flavour.
-The original Audi A6 Allroad was arguably the first premium car that took a conventional estate and added SUV-like elements to create something that was a bit tougher than standard but was a step back from a full-on 4x4, and it was a such a success that other manufacturers got in on the act."
+"The original Audi A6 Allroad was arguably the first premium car that took a conventional estate and added SUV-like elements to create something a bit tougher than standard but was a step back from a full-on 4x4, and it was a such a success that other manufacturers got in on the act."

 Looking for a used car for sale?
 We've got 100s of Audi Approved Used Cars for Sale, for you to choose from, including a wide range of Audi A6 Allroads for sale.
 If you're looking for the older version, you need our used Audi A6 Allroad (2012-2018) review.

-If you want a big family estate car that can do that bit more, the Audi A6 Allroad is ideal.
+If you want a big family estate car that can do that a bit more, the Audi A6 Allroad is ideal.
 It’s the kind of car that suits having a roof box on top and a bike rack on the back.
 We think marketing people would call it a ‘lifestyle’ vehicle.
 Of course, you don’t have to tell anyone how often you actually use those bikes.
 It also doesn’t feel as bulky as a big SUV.

 While it comes with quattro four-wheel drive, it’s certainly not an off-roader, despite what all that cladding on the wheel arches would like to suggest.
 There is hill descent control and the extra ride height, but what is more useful is the self-levelling air suspension, which makes the Audi A6 Allroad not only hugely comfortable but also great for towing.